relztic/relztic/README.md

 ⚡️ Whether I'm refactoring a legacy codebase or architecting a new system from scratch, I focus on building scalable solutions that meet specific client needs without sacrificing performance.

-🤖 I believe AI is shaping the future of software development, but a sophisticated prediction model cannot replace the judgement of a human being.
+🤖 I believe AI is reshaping the future of software development, but a sophisticated prediction model cannot replace the judgement of a human being.
 That's why we as engineers will always have liability over AI-generated code.

 🌱 When I'm not in front of a screen, I love to take care of my 5 cats (RIP Sylvester), water my plants, bake delicious desserts (ask for my coconut flan recipe), play retro games on my CRT TV, and restore my BMW E92 M3.